 Mobile Application Stores.
 We distribute many of our offerings for mobile devices through proprietary online stores that provide applications for specific devices.
-These include the Apple App Store, which provides apps for the Apple iPhone and iPad, and Google's Play Store, which provides apps for Android-compatible smartphones and tablets.
+These include the Apple App Store and Google's Play Store.

-Other Channels.
-We sell our consumer and small business products and services through selected alliance partners and accountants that help us reach new customers at the point of need and drive growth and market share by extending our online reach.
-Solution providers combine our products and services with value-added marketing, sales, and technical expertise to deliver a complete solution at the local level.
+Retail and Other Channels.
+We sell our QuickBooks and TurboTax desktop software as well as payroll services at retail locations across the United States and on retailer websites.
+In Canada, we also rely on distributors and other third parties who sell products into the retail channel.
+We sell our products and services through selected alliance partners and accountants who help us reach new customers at the point of need and drive growth and market share by extending our online reach.
+These partners combine our products and services with value-added marketing, sales, and technical expertise to deliver a complete solution at the local level.
 As we expand our mobile and global offerings, we expect that strategic partnerships will become increasingly important to our business.